dotsquid/unity3d-standards/coding.md

 Some rules about comments:
 - Insert space between slash and text.
 - Put dot at the end of a comment.
 - Use shortcut keys to comment or uncomment multiple lines.
-It is way more faster than putting multiLine comments.
+It is way more faster than putting multiline or several single line comments.
 - Write comments only if they are useful.
 Do not comment everything.
 - Write comments on something that is potentially confusing.
 - Think about other developers who work with you.
 Is your code good enough to understand it without comment?